 Daemon Shows as Offline

-The daemon appears offline when has not received a heartbeat within the last 60 seconds.
-Check if the daemon process is running:mcode run/start.
+The daemon appears offline when has not received a heartbeat within the last few minutes.
+Check if the daemon process is running:mcode start.

 Check network connectivity:

-The daemon must be able to reach Morph server over HTTPS.
+The daemon must be able to reach the server over HTTPS.
 Verify with:

 Common causes:

-mcode runprocess was killed or the machine rebooted without a service manager configured - A network change (VPN disconnect, firewall rule update) is blocking outbound HTTPS traffic
+mcode install-servicewas never run, so there is no service manager keeping the daemon up - A network change (VPN disconnect, firewall rule update) is blocking outbound HTTPS traffic

 Command Not Found